 While a trustee may hope that all of the trust funding was accomplished prior to the settlor of the trust passing away, there are many instances where he may be tasked with this responsibility.
 These examples include the following:

 - Sub-trusts typically do not come into existence until after the creator of the trust has passed away.
+Therefore it is the trustee who must be funding sub-trusts.

-- Sub-trusts may be used to protect trust assets from creditors or during divorce or bankruptcy proceedings of one or more beneficiaries.
+- Funding the Sub-trusts may be used to protect trust assets from creditors or during divorce or bankruptcy proceedings of one or more beneficiaries.
 These sub-trusts might not be called for unless and until the specific circumstances arise.

 - Sub-trusts could be formed under the terms of the trust to be held and administered for individual beneficiaries.
 Typically, these sub-trusts are not created until a specific time set forth in the trust document.
 For example, the trust may direct that the sub-trusts be formed when the youngest beneficiary reaches the age of 25.